infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 Luckily WordPress core has provided us with the filter that can change any block before it is rendered.
 This filter will provide you an array of block and inner block along with the innerBlock and all attributes if you use it correctly.

 The filter is called: `render_block_data`, and you can put your implementation in the `class-blocks.php` file.
+You can find documentation on this [link](https://developer.wordpress.org/reference/hooks/render_block_data/).

 **Implementation**